-The elements of the SWMP, along with the preferred administrative structure and implementation schedule are intended to progressively reduce the amount of materials that require disposal through the year 2030.
+The elements of the SWMP shown in the implementation schedule are intended to progressively reduce the amount of materials that require disposal through the year 2023.
 Overall, no significant adverse environmental impacts are anticipated to result from adopting and implementing this SWMP.
 Beneficial impacts to the community, the environment and the solid waste management system currently in place for the Planning Unit are anticipated.

 There are several key beneficial impacts that will result from the successful implementation of this SWMP.
-This SWMP includes long-range plans and strategies that upon implementation will increase the recovery of the currently designated recyclable materials as well as add additional designated materials for mandatory recycling, among other measures, and is expected to result in an overall waste diversion rate of 65% by the year 2020.
-The development and operation of a regional solid waste treatment facility for post-recyclable solid waste would reduce the amount of waste requiring disposal at a landfill facility to 13.5% of total waste generation, or a landfill diversion rate of almost 87%.
+This SWMP includes long-range plans and strategies that upon implementation will increase the recovery of the currently designated recyclable materials as well as add additional designated materials for mandatory recycling, among other measures, and is expected to result in an overall waste diversion rate of 65% by the year 2023.

 Overall, the beneficial impacts related to the SWMP include the reduction in the need for new disposal infrastructure and associated impacts related to operations, job creation, the reduction of GHG emissions, and energy conservation.
 Less land will be necessary for disposal and therefore there will be a reduction in the potential for long-term environmental liabilities from these facilities.
-Enriched soil quality will result from the use of composting, along with reduced energy demands for manufacturing, as well as decreased demand for virgin materials and natural resources and the associated reduction in environmental impacts.